Hitesh2222/Zoom/README.md

   + ChromeDriver
   * IDE such as IntelliJ

+Please change the webdriver configuration to run this project under framewrork properties file

 Run HomeTest from the testcase package.

 We can run it on multiple browser by changing properties on the "framework.properties" file under resources.